 All F-1 degree seeking students may work on campus without prior approval from the U.S. Citizenship and Immigration Services (USCIS).
-Eligible F-1 students should take the following steps in seeking on-campus employment:
+J-1 international students are usually eligible for on-campus employment.
+J-1 students will have to check with their ISSS advisor or their visa sponsor to verify if there are any restrictions with on-campus employment.
+Eligible students should take the following steps in seeking on-campus employment:

-- Have your employer complete the Work Authorization form on the ISSS website, and bring it to ISSS for an advisor to sign.
-Once you have collected the completed form from ISSS, you are ready to apply for a Social Security Number (SSN).
+- Have your employer complete the On-Campus Employment Confirmation Letter (SSN) (available for download on the ISSS website).
+Submit your On-Campus Employment Confirmation Letter (SSN) to our front desk on UC 5th floor to be signed by our office.
+Once you have received the signed letter back from ISSS, you are ready to apply for a Social Security Number (SSN).
 See "How to apply for a Social Security Number" for more information.

 Jobs are sometimes prioritized for “Work Study” students; international students are not eligible for Work Study designation since the program is funded through the United States government.

 Student Employment limits on-campus employment work hours.
 Students may work part-time (up to 20 hours per week) on campus while classes are in session.
 Student assistant-ships are considered on-campus employment and are also limited to 20 hours per week.
 During the Summer period and Intersession, students may work on campus up to 35 hours per week if enrolling in classes the following term.
 Students may also work up to 35 hours per week during Spring Break.